UKHomeOffice/hocs-case-creator/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT license.
+For details please see [License](LICENSE)